JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 Mondial House didn’t seem to the BT executives at the time like a real solution.
 A standalone building outside of an exchange seems never to have been considered.

-One set of meeting minutes in the archive, from September 1974, state that \*\*security issues, a lack of toilet facilities and acceptable fire exits, stand against the museum being opened there.
+One set of meeting minutes in the archive, from September 1974, state that "security issues", a lack of toilet facilities and acceptable fire exits, stand against the museum being opened there.
 Instead, the chairman “would consider whether the Museum could be accommodated in any other ETE [end to end exchange] building in Central London and would advise… accordingly”.

-*T*he possibility of Mondial House as a venue is dead as of late 1974, at which point Post Office people went back to the Science Museum for advice.
+\*The possibility of Mondial House as a venue is dead as of late 1974, at which point Post Office people went back to the Science Museum for advice.

 In a memo from June 1977, The Institution of Post Office Electrical Engineers (IPOEE) - a semi-independent organisation representing engineers’ interests, which would manage and co-ordinate the museums, suggests topic has become a company joke: “You will no doubt be aware that the subject of a telecommunications museum is mentioned in various Post Office circles from time to time.” \*\*Nevertheless, the IPOEE set up a committee to discuss the matter.
 They approached the PO and got a favourable response.